 My Graduate Students

 I have had some really fine students.
-They include PhD students Guohua Wu, Catherine McCartin, Keng Meng (Selwyn) Ng and Adam Day.
+They include PhD students Guohua Wu, Catherine McCartin, Keng Meng (Selwyn) Ng Adam Day and Michael McInerney.
 Here are their theses.

 • Catherine's Thesis, Contributions to Parameterized Complexity, and